omar-polo/blog/resources/posts/finite-automata-godot.md

 they change their state to `Chase`.
 Then, if the player dies, or it's too far away, they can switch back to `Wandering`.

-There may be other way to manage the state, but I do really like the state machine abstraction (not only in games), and the code is pretty clean and simple to maintain, so...
+There may be other ways to manage states, but I do really like the state machine abstraction (not only in games), and the code is pretty clean and simple to maintain, so...